 The fellowship was established in 2003 to honor political scientist and longtime ACG Board Member Guido Goldman, Director of German Studies at the Minda de Gunzburg Center for European Studies at Harvard University and former Co-Chairman of the Board of the German Marshall Fund of the United States.
 Dr. Goldman has devoted his career to the study of economics and foreign relations as they apply to transatlantic affairs.

-The Dr. Guido Goldman Fellowship award covers the cost of pre-approved international and inter-city travel and provides a per diem stipend of $200 for up to 28 days in Germany and elsewhere in Europe as relevant to the research being conducted.
-Topics that would fall under the rubric of the Goldman Fellowship include the formulation of German economic and foreign policy and the evolution of U.S.-European relations.
+The Dr. Guido Goldman Fellowship covers the cost of preapproved international and intercity travel and provides a per diem stipend of $200 for up to 28 days in Germany.
 Fellows are required to develop research itineraries in consultation with the American Council on Germany.
 Following the completion of the trip, fellows submit a report summarizing their findings.
 Fellowship must be taken within one calendar year of receipt of the award.